-Challenge number Detail of challenge 1 Our early assessment information, tells us that many of our pupils have under developed writing and physical development skills on entry to EYFS.
-2 School's attendance data shows that we have too many of our pupils and particularly disadvantaged pupils are Persistently Absent from school Academic Year % PA % Disadvantaged PA 2018-19 13.7% 17.61% 2019-20 31.41% 30.86% 2020-21 15.41% 17.49% 3 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies. ificant knowledge gaps l s, especially in maths in leading to pupils falling further behind key stage 2.
-4 In general, reading attainment and progress is improving, however, assessment and discussion tell us that English skills across school are lower for disadvantaged children than non-disadvantaged pupils 5.
-Our observations and discussions with children and families have identified that there are a great deal of social and emotional issues for many pupils, which have been increased significantly during the pandemic 6.
+Challenge number Detail of challenge 1 • Our early assessment information, tells us that many of our pupils have under developed writing and physical development skills on entry to EYFS.
+2 School's attendance data shows that too many of our pupils and particularly disadvantaged pupils are Persistently Absent from school Academic Year % PA % Disadvantaged PA 2018-19 13.7% 17.61% 2019-20 31.41% 30.86% 2020-21 15.41% 17.49% 3 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+These findings are supported by national studies.
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths in key stage 2.
+4 In general, reading attainment and progress is improving, however, assessment and discussion tell us that English skills across school are lower for disadvantaged children than non-disadvantaged pupils.
+This is more prevalent in writing.
+5. Our observations and discussions with children and families have identified that there are a great deal of social and emotional issues for many pupils, which have been increased significantly during the pandemic 6.
 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.